 photos by Andrew Lyon

-This performance was recorded with explicit artist permission by Richard Hayes using a pair of Beyerdynamic MC 930 microphones with cardioid capsules and fed into a Tascam DR-70D recorder at 24/96 resolution.
+This performance was recorded with explicit artist permission by Richard Hayes using a pair of Beyerdynamic MC 930 microphones (which have a cardioid pickup pattern) and fed into a Tascam DR-70D recorder at 24/96 resolution.
 Audacity was used to provide very gentle EQ and minimal compression.
 As I often do with instrumental music, I decided to not break up the pieces into individual files and instead allow the set to stand on its own, which it does with ease.

 Please support these fine artists and decent people by going to their shows, buying multiple copies of their merchandise (your friends need the music), and talking to them like they are real human beings after shows.
 If they don't mind and have the time, of course.

 WAV = files which are able to be burned as a CD without any conversion steps.
 This is the largest size of file on offer here.

 ALAC = stands for Apple Lossless Audio Codec, which is a method of making a lossless copy of an audio file with about 60% of the space required with a WAV file.
 You can natively play these files on any Apple device and enjoy the same resolution and sound quality as a WAV file (it just takes up half as much space on your hard drive or device).